jax-ml/jax-ai-stack/docs/getting_started_with_jax_for_AI.md

 ## Example: a simple neural network with flax

-We'll start with a very quick example of what it looks like to use JAX with the [flax](https://flax.readthedocs.io) framework to define and train a very simple neural network on a hand-written digits dataset.
+We'll start with a very quick example of what it looks like to use JAX with the [flax](https://flax.readthedocs.io) framework to define and train a very simple neural network to recognize hand-written digits.

 +++ {"id": "pOlnhK-EioSk"}